ErikEJ/erikej.github.io/_posts/2020-05-11-ssdt-dacpac-netcore.md

 ### How to add a cross platform .dacpac build project to an existing solution

-Assuming that you already have an existing Visual Studio solution, with a Database project (.sqlproj file), these are the steps required to add a cross-platform "buddy" project for building your .dacpac.
+Assuming that you already have an existing Visual Studio solution, with a Database project (.sqlproj file), these are the steps required to add a cross-platform "buddy" project for building your .dacpac with `dotnet build`.

 Add a new ".NET Standard Class Library" and name it "Database.Build" - and remove the Class1.cs file.